Rumbling Hearts: Development and release

 Kimi ga Nozomu Eien is the fourth visual novel developed by Âge.
 The producer and head planner for Kimi ga Nozomu Eien was Hirohiko Yoshida, the executive director of Acid, the publishing company that Âge is under.
 The scenario was written by three people: Hayato Tashiro (under the name Kichikujin Tam), Ai Shibuya (under the name Maro Guts), and Hokuto Matsunaga (under the name Hanjūryoku Seimei Maa).
 Art direction and character design was done by Kai Sugihara (under the name Baka Ōji Persia).
 The music in the game was produced by Lantis and composed by Abito Watarai.

 Kimi ga Nozomu Eien was released as an adult game on August 3, 2001, playable on Windows PC as a CD-ROM.
 It was re-released as a DVD on July 25, 2003, under the title Kimi ga Nozomu Eien: DVD Specification.
 The Kimi ga Nozomu Eien: Special FanDisk released on June 25, 2004 contains Kimi ga Nozomu Daiisshō (君が望む第一章), a retelling of the first chapter of the game allowing for greater control over Takayuki's actions in the first chapter.
 The player is now allowed to prevent the accident or end up with someone else altogether.
 It also includes a collection of short stories featuring the game's various characters, a game version of True Lies from the Kimi ga Nozomu Eien Drama Theater vol. 4 Radio Special, the Kiminozo Radio Shucchōban (君のぞらじお出張版) radio special, a parody of Muv-Luv Extra featuring Kimi ga Nozomu Eien's characters called Muv-Nozo (マブノゾ), and a version of the puzzle game Marii no Okatazuke 2: Ayumayu Funtō-hen (マリーのおかたづけ2 あゆまゆ奮闘編)).
 A Vista-enhanced edition titled Kimi ga Nozomu Eien: Latest Edition was released on March 28, 2008.
 In addition to being built on an improved game engine and featuring improved graphics, the re-release also included the story content of the Special FanDisk and an all-new third chapter for selected heroines.
-An English version is in development.
+An English version was released to crowdfunding backers on August 24, 2024, and on Steam on October 17.

 The first consumer port of the game was released for the Dreamcast on September 26, 2002, by Alchemist.
 A PlayStation 2 port by Princess Soft was released on May 1, 2003, under the title Kimi ga Nozomu Eien: Rumbling Hearts.